 The Opinion of valuer given in this report is based on information/ documents provided by client and we assumed the information to be accurate and complete.

 We have not attempted to confirm whether or not the property has good title.
+We have assumed that the subject property has Good & Marketable Title which is free from any encumbrance.

 Nature and Source of Information Used or Relied Upon: